-Coniferous forest plants are a unique and beautiful part of our world's biodiversity.
+Coniferous forest plants (plants that grow in coniferous forests) are a unique and beautiful part of our world's biodiversity.
 They provide food, medicine, wildlife habitat, and materials for tools, clothing, shelter, and more.
 There are many different kinds of forest plants that make up the complex layers of life in the Pacific Northwest.
 Described below are some of the most common, interesting, and useful plants that grow in coniferous forests.

 Saskatoon berry (Amelanchier alnifolia)